adkowalkowski/love-language-client/README.md

 #### Future Directions

 - Implement changePassword feature on the frontend (currently working as intended on the backend)
+- Error handling so each selection on the dropdown has to be unique
 - Social network system (add friends so you can see their love languages without searching)

 ## Models